-- (a) Numbers and track letter must be displayed on Rear Air Foil.
+- a) Numbers and track letter must be displayed on Rear Air Foil.
 Numerals to be a minimum of 250mm high x 45mm wide with a 13mm border.
-Numerals to be displayed on both sides of left panel at uppermost rear corner. - (b) To be on both sides of the tail, the background colour to have a minimum 13mm border.
-Numbers to be a minimum height of 250mm. - (c) 1st, 2nd, 3rd placegetters in New Zealand Championships, MAY use relative number 1, 2, or 3 from the date won until the next New Zealand Championship.
-(Their previous number will not be issued to another competitor).
-In the event of a tie for placings, a four (4) lap run off must take place. - (d) No cars in the same class may carry the same number at the track to which they are contracted.
-Visiting cars running the same number in the same class as a locally contracted car may be asked to change their number.
+Numerals to be displayed on both sides of left panel at uppermost rear corner. - To be on both sides of the tail, the background colour to have a minimum 13mm border.
+Numbers to be a minimum height of 250mm.

-T10-4-23 Air Foil
+T10-4-23 Air Foi